serveradmin09/PSCertReqSignExportwSAN/README.md

   Some anti-virus software solutions are alerting a virus when scanning the file if it is converted to an *.exe.
 I could solve this by signing my ps1-file.

+I recommend to convert the final script to .EXE with PS2EXE (https://github.com/MScholtes/PS2EXE - thanks!)